 **Due to public health measures, in-person workshops at the Centre for Suicide Prevention Learning Centre have been suspended.
 Sign up to be notified when new workshops are posted.**

-Attending this two-day course will train you to intervene with an individual who is suicidal.
+Attending this two-day course will train you to intervene with an individual who is thinking about suicide.

-- Recognize that caregivers and persons at risk are affected by personal and societal attitudes about suicide
+- recognize that caregivers and people are affected by personal and societal attitudes about suicide;

-- Recognize that suicide prevention is broader than suicide intervention and, includes life promotion and self-care for persons at risk and for caregivers
+- recognize that suicide prevention is broader than suicide intervention and, includes life promotion and self care for people thinking about suicide and for caregivers.

 Participants can include but not limited to: parents and caregivers; natural helpers and advisors; educators and ministers; health practitioners; justice, law enforcers, emergency workers, and community volunteers.